czy1999/czy1999.github.io/_pages/about.md

 ## 🔥 News
+- 2025.10: ✨One long paper about Temporal RAG Benchmark is accepted by [Nature Scientific Data](https://cikm2025.org/)!
 - 2025.08: ✨One long paper about Temporal RAG is accepted by [CIKM 2025](https://cikm2025.org/)!
 - 2025.05: 💼 Joining [Meituan Fundamental R&D Platform](https://tech.meituan.com/) as a Beidou Program (北斗计划), research intern, focusing on AI Agent for merchant assistants.
 - 2025.04: ✨We have released [ChronoQA](https://github.com/czy1999/ChronoQA), one of the most comprehensive temporal RAG dataset to date!
 The dataset is now available for download, and the paper will be released soon!